 In Australia, Houston was put up in the homes of families who attended the churches where he’d been invited to speak.
 This was a common practice.
 It seems it was around this time Houston started abusing Brett Sengstock, a seven-year-old boy from Sydney.

 The Sengstocks invited Houston into their home.
 They were generous Christian people who opened their doors to Houston and sometimes his teenage son, Brian.

 Frank Houston would sneak into Brett’s room at night and sexually assault him on a regular basis.
 The abuse continued until Brett was 12-years-old.
-Many years later, Brett told 60 Minutes it was like he had been “murdered” and his innocence died from the first instance of abuse.

 In 1977, Frank Houston and his family moved to Sydney where he felt there were better opportunities to grow a larger ministry.
 He was already known there.
 He started the Sydney Christian Life Centre (Sydney CLC) in a rented hall in Double Bay.

 Frank Houston was energetic and ambitious.
 He had grand visions of growing a large church.
 The CLC movement was his own idea – Houston started twenty CLC churches in Australia as well as his own Bible College for training church pastors.